Property of the Revolution

 “Ana Hebra Flaster’s memoir beautifully represents the journey so many people take when they leave a country they love because there is no other choice.
 Property of the Revolution: From a Cuban Barrio to a New Hampshire Mill Town reminds us of what immigrants and refugees bring to our country – a commitment to family, a burning desire to contribute to a new community, and a unique cultural identity that makes the U.S. stronger and more vibrant.”

-—Jeff Thielman, President and CEO, International Institute of New England
+—Jeff Thielman, President and CEO of refugee assistance group, International Institute of New England